aselshall/eds/HW/project.md

 ## 3. FAQ

-The instructor will regularly update this The FAQ section throughout the project to common questions and clarify any uncertainties that students may have.
+The instructor will regularly update this section throughout the project to common questions and clarify any uncertainties that students may have.

 ### Are there any project themes or topics that we are restricted to?